 Orifices should be treated with care in order to prevent damage.
-They should be removed and installed with a box-end wrench in order to prevent distortion.
+They should be removed and installed with a boxend wrench in order to prevent distortion.
 In no instance should an orifice be peened over and redrilled.
 This will change the angle or deflection of the vacuum effect or entraining of primary air, which will make it difficult to adjust the flame properly.
+This same problem can occur if an orifice spud of a different length is substituted.